Mental health of Asian Americans: Post-traumatic stress disorder

 Research studies have determined that Southeast Asian refugees experience a higher level of Post-traumatic stress disorder (PTSD) compared with all other demographics.
 This could potentially be derived from trauma that refugees underwent both before and after immigration to the United States.

 Cultural considerations and stereotypes

 Stigma

 Mental health struggles tend to be stigmatized in Asian American communities.
 They are viewed as 'taboo' and are therefore ignored.
 This stigma surrounding mental health makes it difficult for Asian Americans to take advantage of resources, even when they are available.
 This key factor contributes to the high rates of mental health disorders seen throughout Asian American communities.
 Asian Americans tend to focus more on physical discomforts and do not necessarily view mental health struggles as something outside of a person's control.
 This belief contributes to stigma and discourages people from seeking support.
-The daily family life of many Asian Americans tends to contribute to his stigma, as children are encouraged to be in control of their emotions and therefore learn to avoid sharing them with others.
+The daily family life of many Asian Americans tends to contribute to his stigma, as children are encouraged to control their emotions and therefore learn to avoid sharing them with others.
 This can stigmatize mental health and make Asian Americans feel ashamed for experiencing symptoms of mental disorders.